kubean-io/kubean/README.md

 Then check kubean-operator status by `kubectl get pods -n kubean-system | grep 'kubean'`.

-## Start KuBeanClusterOps for cluster.yml playbook
+## Start ClusterOperation for cluster.yml playbook

 We cloud use the example in folder `artifacts/demo` which uses online resources to install k8s cluster.